Aijacodes/WebJavascript/README.md

 WebJavascript
 =============

+watch Aija try to learn Javascript!
+It will be hard

-Week 1
+Week 1 - Introduction

-Week 2
+Week 2 - Worked on creating a simple drawing in Canvas

-Week 3
+Week 3 - Tried to add for loops and math random to my drawing

-Week 4
+Week 4 - Animation! (not quite there yet) also adding constructors

-Week 5
+Week 5 - continue! getting this animation done